On arithmetical properties and arithmetical characterizations of finite groups: Characterization by Gruenberg--Kegel graph

 \section{Characterization by Gruenberg--Kegel graph}

-As we discussed in the previous paragraph, 'almost all' simple groups are almost recognizable by spectrum and there is a big number of non-simple groups which are recognizable by spectrum.
-Moreover, if $G$ is recognizable by its Gruenberg--Kegel graph, then $G$ is recognizable by spectrum, the converse does not hold in a general case.
+As we discussed in the previous section, ''almost all'' simple groups are almost recognizable by spectrum and there are many non-simple groups which are recognizable by spectrum.
+Moreover, if $G$ is recognizable by Gruenberg--Kegel graph, then $G$ is recognizable by spectrum; the converse does not hold in general.
 However, computing the spectrum of a group is not easy.
 Computing the Gruenberg--Kegel graph of a group is much easier.
 So, the problem of characterization of a group by its Gruenberg--Kegel graph is of interest.

-Recently P.~J.~Cameron and the author~\cite[Theorem~1.2]{CaMas} have obtained the following criterion of recognition of a group by its Guenberg--Kegel graph.
+Recently P.~J.~Cameron and the author~\cite{CaMas} have obtained the following criterion of recognition of a group by Gruenberg--Kegel graph.